Records: Man facing 13 charges, multiple felonies in connection to killing of Big Stone Gap Police Officer Michael Chandler - NewsBreak

 - Disorderly Conduct

-According to White’s indictment, the Aggravated Murder charge alone calls for a mandatory minimum punishment of life in prison.Virginia Governor Northam releases statement regarding the death of Big Stone Gap officer Michael Chandler, orders flags to be lowered
+According to White’s indictment, the Aggravated Murder charge alone calls for a mandatory minimum punishment of life in prison.Gov.
+Northam to attend funeral service for fallen Big Stone Gap Officer Chandler